 Drives that are known not to work reliably in all cars:

 |SanDisk Extreme Go, 3.1 (all sizes)||3.1||300/50 MB/s||32 to140°F|

 |SanDisk Extreme Pro, 3.1 (all sizes)||3.1||420/380 MB/s||32 to 95°F|

 Some owners use an SSD drive with a SATA to USB converter.
-This should work fine, so long as the SSD drive peak power consumption is under 2W for S/X or 6.2W on the Model 3/Y. Many larger SSDs 256 GB or larger consume more than 2W while writing, and peak consumption is even higher.
+This should work fine, so long as the SSD drive peak power consumption is under 2W for older S/X or 6.2W on the Model 3/Y or mid-2021 S/X. Many larger SSDs 256 GB or larger consume more than 2W while writing, and peak consumption is even higher.
 Even some smaller drives exceed Tesla’s USB power budget.
 If you exceed the power needed, writes become intermittent and it’s even possible to damage the SSD drive.
 Here’s one SSD power consumption guide we found, but it does not rate peak power.

 SSD drives often have great wear-leveling technology that extends the life of the drive.
 This technology is not in USB stick type flash drives or SD cards.
 The downside is the limited temperature range.
 The drives are intended for use in a home, not a car.

-Here are some USB based small packaged SSD drives that are below 6W, and will work fine in the Model 3.
-During writing, the peak power may exceed the power available on the Model S/X USB 2.0 ports, so it may not work reliably on the S/X.
+Here are some USB based small packaged SSD drives that are below 6W, and will work fine in many cars.
+During writing, the peak power may exceed the power available on the older Model S/X USB 2.0 ports, so it may not work reliably.

 |Samsung T5 Portable SSD 500 GB||$$$||3.1||540/540 MB/s||Unstated|